 Summer Activities

-Take a scenic flight with Glacier Helicopter, Heli Canada Adventures or V&H Bear Air, or see the same wilderness terrain on an all-terrain vehicle rented from Glacier House on Westside Road.
+Take a scenic flight with Glacier Helicopters, Heli Canada Adventures or V&H Bear Air, or see the same wilderness terrain on an all-terrain vehicle rented from Glacier House Hotel & Resort.
 Of course, it's just fine to bring personal ATVs.

 Bike along the riverside Greenbelt Trail by Centennial Park or explore one of the many mountain bike trails in the area.
 Bicycle rentals and trail information are available at the bike shops in town.